mfioravanti-yseop/gitflow_lab/README.md

 * you know there is a new textfunction that do a brief of the company in *develop* (thanks to the commit name), and you'll like to use it.
 * You don't want to commit and push your work for now because it won't compile.

-That's the right time to use the stash!
+That's the right situation to use the stash!

 Command Line | Gitkraken
 ------------ | -------------